 What parents need to know

-Parents need to know that this delightful animated series introduces preschoolers to the shapes and sounds of letters and starts them on the path to literacy by showing how those letters combine to form words.
+Parents need to know that WordWorld is a delightful animated series that introduces preschoolers to the shapes and sounds of letters and starts them on the path to literacy.
+It does this by showing how those letters combine to form words.
 Characters frequently spell words aloud as the letters appear on the screen, and as kids become more familiar with the alphabet, they'll be encouraged to do the same.
 Simple storylines and vibrant characters will excite youngsters' imaginations and entertain them as they learn.

 What's the story?

 WORDWORLD is set in a colorful land where everything has a name and where the places, objects, and inhabitants are formed out of the individual letters in those names.
 Whether it's a barn, a train, a bridge, or a duck, one glance at everything that appears on screen shows kids which letters make up its name.
 Each episode follows the daily adventures of the seven main characters (called WordFriends) who live in WordWorld.
 Preschoolers watch as Sheep, Frog, Bear, Dog, Pig, Ant, and Cat read and spell their way through the minor mishaps that occur around them.

 This unique series is designed to change the way preschoolers build the skills they need for future literacy.
 In one segment, for example, the friends happen upon an egg that's fallen from its tree.
 Sheep soon discovers that the egg is surprisingly restless and refuses to stay in one place for long.
 The group brainstorms ideas about how to make it more comfortable, and Frog suggests building a nest.
 He gathers the components he needs to spell the word, and when the N, E, S, and T come together, they morph into a cozy bed for the tired egg.